LL04-Finance-Dowell/100018-dowellWorkflowAi-testing/README.md

 # 100018-dowellWorkflowAi-testing

 ## for project team members
 - Be working on a branch other than `main`, simply:
-        - `$ git checkout -B <name_of_your_feature>`
+    - `$ git checkout -B <my_branch>`
+- When you push, push to your branch
+    - `git push origin <my_branch>`
 - if backend: you are advised to work isolated in the `backend` directory, which has all the files you need.
 - if frontend: you are advised to work on the `frontend` directory.

 ## How to set up the project locally.
 1. After cloning this repository.